e-mail: bok@dhit.pl

 Neodymium magnets are commonly used in various electrical devices, including meters, alarm systems, electric locks, speakers, monitors, televisions, motors, drones, and wind turbines.
 The main industries that utilize neodymium magnets include the automotive, furniture, food, energy, textile, toy, and medical industries.

 Neodymium magnets are typically available in very simple shapes such as ring.
-These are commonly referred to as cylindrical magnets, but it should be noted that both block and ring magnets can be made with specially chamfered holes to facilitate flush mounting, aligning with the surface of the magnet the head of a screw or bolt.
+These are commonly referred to as ring magnets, but it should be noted that both block and ring magnets can be made with specially chamfered holes to facilitate flush mounting, aligning with the surface of the magnet the head of a screw or bolt.
 Neodymium magnets can also be made in the shape of a sphere or segment magnets (arc-shaped) that are cut pieces of a ring.
 It is also possible to order magnets in the shape of a trapezoid or other geometric figures, provided that the shape can be cut using EDM (electric discharge machining) without fracturing the magnet.
 The brittleness of neodymium magnets limits the production of complex shapes; for example, it is not possible to create threads directly on the magnet.

 No, it does not double.